 One must remember that, when speaking of Scripture, it is only written for the modern reader and not to the modern reader.
 The concepts written in Scripture were to specific people for specific reasons.
 We MUST remember context!

 Ignoring context is simply illogical.
-The 2 core genres of logic are deductive and inductive reasoning.
+The two core genres of logic are deductive and inductive reasoning.
 When interpreting Scripture, one reasons inductively.
 Inductive reasoning is when one does not have all the information, and thus, can only have a conclusion that has a probability of being true, as opposed to absolutism.
 In other words, we are not God.
 We do not have all the information.
 Such reasoning admits that there must be some degree of humility because one is reasoning without having all knowledge.
 If a Christian believes that God alone has all knowledge, and that said knowledge is unsearchable, then how can the Bible have all the information?
 And if the Bible does have all the information, how can a mere human understand all of said information?
 Scripture tells the Christian everything he needs to know, not everything there is to know.
 Therefore, one must never infer that he has all the information, because, by necessity, he must reason inductively or else find himself severely inconsistent.

 If one applies the same logic to places like Romans 16:16, where believers are to greet one another with a holy kiss, not only would the law of silence demand each Christian to greet each other with a kiss, but it would also exclude any other form of greeting (hand-shaking, head-nodding, saying “hey,” etc.).
 James 5:16 says to call the elders when someone is sick, and they will pour oil on the individual.
 This would exclude going to the doctor or using any kind of medicine.
 There is context, and the readers do not always know all the details, so attempting to use deductive reasoning (i.e. reasoning from “silence”) is a poor excuse for biblical hermeneutics.
 There are many more passages that one could use to continue to show the inconsistency in this theory of interpretation.
 We must make certain that we have humility, pray for wisdom from above, and reason logically before having the audacity to exclude people based off of our human theories. – Jesse